minikomi/pipesock/README.md

 A websocket server you can pipe to.

-To get going, create `~/.pipesock` on your home directoy, and then move the default folder inside.

-Other views can also live there
+Other views can be added to $GOPATH/src/github.com/minikomi/pipesock/views/

     tail -f "some.log" | go run pipesock.go